zeittresor/hot-sky-stick/README.md

 History
 v1.0 (26-October-2024)
 - Basic Controls by emulating Keypress WSAD with 4 Trigger
-- First compiled Version of the mod
+- Python sourcecode of the mod for other modders
-- Include the python sourcecode of the mod for other modders (make sure to link back here if u do, please)
+- Binary file is available at the Modpage at Nexusmods

 This is a mod for Skyrim (SSE) created by triplex2011 (zeittresor) but it should work also with the old vanilla version as long with Fallout or some other games..